Hazard and Risk are two different terms. While people use it interchangeably.

 What is Hazard?

-In simple words a hazard is something that causes harm to employees, workers or assets.
+In simple words, a hazard is something that can cause harm to a person, workers, or assets.

 If we further define.
 A hazard can cause potential damage or have adverse health effects on something concerned with it.

 - A knife is a hazard that can cause cuts.

 - Welding activity is a hazard that can cause fire, burn, or metal fume fever.